 I saw this film as a fifteen-year-old and never forgot it.
 Truth be told, forty-five-years later, I recently watched the film again and it dredged up memories of Ms. Seberg and her sad demise.
 I felt compelled to write this article.

 In 1960 Ms. Seberg would star in Breathless, directed by Jean-Luc Godard, a film that not only secured her climb to stardom, but made her an icon of the French “new wave” cinema.

 Seberg would come to spend much of her career in France.
 The rising political ferment taking place around the world no doubt had an effect on Seberg, and an upcoming starring role would put her in contact with an American director once blacklisted by the U.S. government.

 Robert Rossen was first called before the House Un-American Activities Committee (HUAC) in 1951 because he had been a member of the Communist Party U.S.A. from 1937 to 1949, however, he refused to testify.
 As with others who declined to answer the committee’s questions, Rossen was placed on an industry blacklist, and he was also unable to renew his passport, making overseas work impossible.
-When Rossen was called before HUAC for a second time in 1953, the inquisition had succeeded in breaking him.
-He identified 57 colleagues said to be affiliated with the Communist Party U.S.A., an act that destroyed the careers of those so named.
+When Rossen was called before HUAC for a second time in 1953, the committee succeeded in breaking him.
+He identified 57 colleagues affiliated with the Communist Party U.S.A., an act that ended the careers of those so named.
 HUAC rewarded Rossen for his co-operation by lifting the blacklist against him.